ANaumann85/openmodelica-fmu/README.md

 # Test repository for FMU-export in open-modelica

 This repository contains some test cases with simple models/equations to test the FMU export of open modelica.
+See the [issue](https://github.com/OpenModelica/OpenModelica/issues/9782) for some more explanations.

 # Test models